rdewilde-ion/DashTipBot/README.md

-# DashTipBot
+# IONTipBot
-A Discord bot for tipping people in the cryptocurrency Dash.
+A Discord bot for tipping people in the cryptocurrency ION.

-DashTipBot is a simple bot designed for exclusively tipping.
+IONTipBot is a simple bot designed for exclusively tipping.